Psycharmers/Zee5-DL/README.md

 ## **What Can I Do ?**

-• i can Upload as file/video from any
+<b>• i can Upload as file/video from any
   NON-DRM Zee5 link...

 • Also Supported Permanent thumbnail support 💯...